-(1) The consumer shall, if required by the municipality or any duly authorized official of the municipality, provide accommodation in an approved position, the meter board and adequate conductors for the municipality's metering equipment, service apparatus and protective devices.
-Such accommodation and protection shall be provided and maintained, to the satisfaction of the municipality, at the cost of the consumer or the owner, as the circumstances may demand, and shall be situated, in the case of credit meters, at a point to which free and unrestricted access shall be had at all reasonable hours for the reading of meters but at all times for purposes connected with the operation and maintenance of the service equipment.
-Access at all reasonable hours shall be afforded for the inspection of prepayment meters.

-- (2) Where sub metering equipment is installed, accommodation separate from the municipality's metering equipment shall be provided. - (3) The consumer or, in the case of a common meter position, the owner of the premises shall provide adequate electric lighting in the space set aside for accommodating the metering equipment and service apparatus. - (4) Where in the opinion of the municipality the position of the meter, service connection, protective devices or main distribution board is no longer readily accessible or becomes a course of danger to life or property or in any way becomes unsuitable, the consumer shall remove it to a new position, and the cost of such removal, which shall be carried out with reasonable dispatch, shall be borne by the consumer. - (5) The accommodation for the municipality's metering equipment and protective devices may, if approved, include the consumer's main switch and main protective devices.
-No apparatus other than that used in connection with the supply of electricity and use of electricity shall be installed or stored in such accommodation unless approved.
+- (1) The consumer shall, if required by the municipality, provide accommodation in an approved position, for the meter board and adequate conductors for the municipality's metering equipment, service apparatus and protective devices. - (2) Such accommodation and protection must be provided and maintained by the consumer and must be situated, in the case of credit meters, at a point with unrestricted access for the reading of meters and for purposes connected with the operation and maintenance of the service equipment. - (3) Metering accommodation must be safeguarded and equipped with approved padlocking facilities and must comply with safety regulations. - (4) Access at all reasonable hours must be afforded for the inspection of prepayment meters. - (5) Where sub metering equipment is installed, accommodation separate from the municipality's metering equipment shall be provided. - (6) The consumer or, in the case of a common meter position, the owner of the premises must provide adequate electric lighting in the space set aside for accommodating the metering equipment and service apparatus. - (7) Where the position of the meter, service connection, protective devices or main distribution board is no longer readily accessible or becomes a source of danger to life or property or in any way becomes unsuitable, the consumer must at own cost remove it to a new position. - (8) The accommodation for the municipality's metering equipment and protective devices may, if approved, include the consumer's main switch and main protective devices; no apparatus other than that used in connection with the supply of electricity and use of electricity shall be installed or stored in such accommodation unless approved.